LakeinLove/Mage-The-Awakening/Mage The Awakening/Mage Society/Orders/Free Council.md

 ### Destroy the Followers of the Lie

 Sleepers are enslaved by Quiescence.
 The world is trapped under the power of hostile forces, further dilating the relation - ship between Supernal and Fallen.
-Libertines aren’t content with seeing though the Lie themselves — it forces humanity into a hierarchy of Awakened and Sleeper merely by existing.
+Libertines aren’t content with seeing though [[Lie|the Lie]] themselves — it forces humanity into a hierarchy of Awakened and Sleeper merely by existing.

 Radical columns advocate open war against the [[Seers of the Throne|Seers]] (and, sometimes, the [[Silver Ladder]]), but the Council as a whole cannot agree on the best way to reform Awakened society away from authoritarian origins.
 Most have settled on the idea that peaceful cooperation within the Pentacle will gradually grow the Awakened community away from outmoded governance.
 The Pentacle’s formation is a victory already, after all.